Skip to content

 const appId = `SessionApp_${randomId}`;

-// websocket url for Enigma.js
+// WebSocket url for Enigma.js

 const wsUrl = await auth.generateWebsocketUrl(appId);